jenna-jordan/jenna-jordan.github.io/_posts/2025-10-15-data-mesh-dbt.md

 We finally got resolution for this story in May at dbt’s Launch Showcase with “[State Aware Orchestration](https://docs.getdbt.com/docs/deploy/state-aware-about)”, a feature of the new dbt Fusion engine… which as of this week at Coalesce 2025 is now in public preview!
 This means that there is now a way to orchestrate for dbt Meshes with bidirectional project dependencies, but only if you are also able to transition over to the dbt Fusion engine. dbt Fusion and state-aware orchestration are also not yet generally available, so implement with caution (and report bugs).

-Now that we’ve covered some of the major dbt Mesh product developments that have resulted in the fact that I can finally now recommend organizing your dbt projects according the first data mesh principle of domain ownership, let’s talk about the other complicating factor: your organization.
+Now that we’ve covered some of the major dbt Mesh product developments that have resulted in the fact that I can finally now recommend organizing your dbt projects according to the first data mesh principle of domain ownership, let’s talk about the other complicating factor: your organization.
 There are two different organizational profiles that are likely to implement dbt mesh:

 1. The organization that has been using dbt for years, with model counts ballooning into the thousands and DAG that looks like the Cthulu version of a spaghetti monster, finally needing to split their single project up into many for the sake of everyone’s sanity
 2. The organization that is new to adopting dbt but knows they either want a data mesh or are already operating with a data mesh strategy, and therefore want many domain-aligned dbt projects